Fabora resources

 Short answer

-In plain English, a prohibition notice is an order to stop a named activity until the risk has been made safe enough for work to continue.
-It is more urgent than an improvement notice and needs calm, competent action straight away.
+A prohibition notice stops a named activity until the risk's been made safe enough to carry on.
+It's more serious than an improvement notice, and it needs a calm, competent response straight away — not a panic and not a fudge.

-• Under the Health and Safety at Work etc. Act 1974, a prohibition notice is tied to an inspector's view that there is a risk of serious personal injury from an activity.
+• Under section 22 of the Health and Safety at Work etc. Act 1974, it stops an activity the inspector believes carries a risk of serious personal injury.

-• HSE's own guidance says an improvement notice gives time to put things right, while a prohibition notice stops the activity until it has been made safe to continue.
+• An improvement notice gives you time (at least 21 days) to put things right.
+A prohibition notice stops the work until it's safe to continue — that's the key difference.

-General guidance only, not legal advice.
-If your business is served with a formal notice, use the notice itself, current official sources, and competent professional advice for the actual response.
+General guidance, not legal advice.
+If you're actually served with a notice, work from the notice itself, current official sources and competent professional advice — not a web page.

 Practical summary